framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 To test the setup you have, press `Page Up`.
 To take all shots, press `Ctrl-PageUp`.

-## Dumping names / object addresses
+## Dumping object addresses
-The unlocker has another feature up its sleeve: it can dump two text files in the game folder called UE4Tools_Names.txt and UE4Tools_Objects.txt.
+The unlocker has another feature up its sleeve: it can dump a text file in the game folder called UE4Tools_Objects.txt.
 To do that, press `Ctrl-Numpad /`.
-The Names file contains all names of all objects in the game.
-Most of them aren't really useful, but some are, e.g. if you open the file in a text editor and search for " sg." you find all settings variables for things you can also set in the game menu, only these accept higher values.
-Another one is " r." to find all render variables.

 The Objects text file shows all objects in the engine, and their addresses in memory.
-These memory addresses differ per level, so if you want to look up objects in-memory after you've loaded a new level, you have to dump the files again.
+These memory addresses differ per level, so if you want to look up objects in-memory after you've loaded a new level, you have to dump the file again.
 The Objects file is useful for people who create cheat tables.

 ## Games that work with the unlocker
 Although the name suggests it's a universal unlocker that always works with any Unreal Engine 4 game, the reality is that developers sometimes change the game engine's code